The Critical Role of Process Servers in Foreclosure Proceedings

 The Start of the Legal Process

-The foreclosure process begins when the lender files a lawsuit to recover the property.
-That lawsuit must be formally served to the borrower, usually in the form of a summons and complaint.
-That’s where a process server comes in: their role is to deliver documents according to strict state guidelines, often within a narrow window of time.
+The foreclosure process begins when a lender files a lawsuit to recover property.
+That lawsuit must be formally served to the borrower, typically in the form of a Summons and Complaint.
+The process server must deliver that document to the defendants according to state guidelines, often within a narrow timeframe.

 Following State and Local Rules

-Here in New York, the rules for serving foreclosure documents are particularly specific.
-The type of service (Personal In Hand Delivery, Suitable Age and Discretion, and Affixing and Mailing) must be legally valid.
-If it’s not done properly, the case can be delayed or even dismissed.
+In New York, the rules for serving foreclosure documents are particularly stringent.
+The type of service (personal in-hand, suitable age and discretion, or affixing and mailing) must be legally valid.
+If service is not done properly, the case can be delayed or even dismissed.

 Handling Evasive or Unknown Parties